hachyderm/community/usage-docs/how-to-use-content-warnings.md

 by:

 * Including the toot(s) in the report, so we don't need to search for them
-* Including information for why the content is probelmatic, even if it seems obvious.
+* Including information for why the content is problematic, even if it seems obvious.

 There are far more of you than us, and these two things will help us